oqolarte/oblong/content/project/imbentori.md

 so please try to forgive me when I talk about them.
 1. Something about belief mattered greatly.
 1. Mine are not flimsy limbs but constrictive appendages that will suffocate the *luvste* out of you should you dare go nigh hither.
+1. How about leaving them in a low-quality containment, and let them sort themselves out.
+1. at least let me know if i ever crossed your mind
+1. If you wished hard enough, thought about it long enough, dreamed painfully enough, the feeling just naturally comes.
+1. unintentional precognition sprawled everywhere
+1. Think twice before trusting someone with two mobile phones.
+1. Pursuit of distress is pursuit of sadness is pursuit of madness is pursuit of stale coffee in stale, cold morning.
+1. Jokes lose their purpose when you tell them to people who often get involve in bar fights.
+1. Imagining an opposite sex version of yourself is absurd as it sounds.
+1. Apologize when you step on someone's foot.
+1. Be mad, but be respectful still.
+1. **sext**: i will bang you like i bang my door---carefully
+1. any song can be a driving song if one is so willing to adjust the track and go with the crack.